-Actual revenues for the general fund were slightly more than original and final budgeted revenues due to the year over year decline of the cigarette tax collections being less than in prior years.
+Actual revenues for the general fund were lower than original and final budgeted revenues due to a decrease in the year-over-year decline of the cigarette tax collections.
 Actual expenditures were less than the original and final budget expenditures due to constant monitoring of expenditures throughout the year to remain below the budgeted amounts.
-Additionally, there were several staff vacancies in 2011 that resulted in lower than budgeted expenditures.